objektwerks/gciphers.native.cli/README.md

 GCiphers CLI
 ------------
->Analytical command line app for 23 ciphers, using Os-Lib, uPickle, Scribe and Scala 3.
+>Scala Native analytical command line app for 23 ciphers, using Os-Lib, uPickle, Scribe and Scala 3.

 >Also see: [GCiphers](https://github.com/objektwerks/gciphers)